“Saturn’s action is to condense aqueous

 “It’s not gold at all,” she said, tangling her purse strings.
 “It’s tomato soupy red, if you ask me.”

 “Uh, yeah.
-Crazy, huh…” For my part, I tussled with the curious shivers of pleasure from the attention, the odd ironies herein.
+Crazy, huh…they call it International Orange.”
+For my part, I tussled with the curious shivers of pleasure from the attention, the odd ironies herein.
 Explanation, perhaps, why I’d bypassed the park’s museums, bandshell, and Japanese Tea Garden, opting for the precise spot I’d visited the day before.
 I could still see Sydney beside Rainbow Falls, weaving her heady dreams of power and payoff extraordinaire.
 Christ, was that merely 24 hours before?

 “Why are you stopping?
 Where’s Denise’s?”